 A couple in Australia donated $20,000 to get the building started, and they stepped out in faith, praying that the funds needed to complete the Home would come in.
 And they did.
 Donors were generous and they were able to raise the funds and complete the Home in just over a year.
 The Olmalaika Home opened its doors in July of 2013.

 The girls live in simple but cheerful bedrooms, usually eight girls to a room.
 There is also a large common room which is used for eating, playing, studying and doing crafts.
 The kitchen area is connected to the home and then the washrooms are a separate building.
 The girls are able to help prepare the food, some of which is grown in their own garden, and wash their own clothes and perform other household tasks.
 They rise early each morning for worship, and love to sing.
-Most of the girls attend the local school, except for eight of the older ones who are in high school now - they attend boarding school several hours away and return to Olmalaika during the holidays.
+Most of the girls are in primary (elementary) school so attend the local school, those in secondary school (high school) attend boarding school several hours away and return to Olmalaika during the holidays.
 Many of the girls have expressed the desire to become doctors, teachers, nurses and lawyers.
 The Olmalaika Home is changing lives and giving these girls incredible opportunities.

-Kim lives at the Olmalaika and each GVM mission trip group gets to to spend time at the home with the girls.
+Kim lives at the Olmalaika Home and each GVM service trip team gets to to spend time at the home with the girls.
 They clearly adore her - there is always much laughter and singing.
 Despite the successes, Kim constantly worries about not only the girls who are living in the Home, but stresses about the ones she has to turn away for lack of space or funds.